mozilla/cubeb-coreaudio-rs/README.md

 All the lines in [*cubeb_audiounit.cpp*][cubeb-au] are translated.

-By applying the [patch][integrate-with-cubeb] to integrate within [Cubeb][cubeb], it can pass all the tests under *cubeb/test* and it's able to switch devices when the stream is working (we are unable to test this automatically yet).
+By applying the [patch][integrate-with-cubeb] to integrate within [Cubeb][cubeb], it can pass all the tests under *cubeb/test*.

+The plain translation version from the C code is on [plain-translation-from-c][translation-from-c] branch.
+The working draft version is on [trailblazer][blazer] branch.
-Now the draft version can pass all the tests within *gecko* on mozilla try-server.
+Both branches can pass all the tests on tryserver for firefox.
+However, we are replacing our custom mutex, which is translated from C version directly, by standard Rust mutex.
+The code is on [ocs-disposal][ocs-disposal] branch.

-The project can be tracked on [*bugzilla* 1530715][bugzilla-cars].
+The project can also be tracked on [*bugzilla* 1530715][bugzilla-cars].

-The plain translation version from the C code is in [plain-translation-from-c][translation-from-c] branch.
+The [instructios][bugzilla-cars-instruction] to integrate this project into firefox gecko can be found there.
+You can also find the formal patches and the reviews there.
+The easiest way to integrate this project into firefox gecko is to apply all the patches.

 ## Test
 Please run `sh run_tests.sh`.